stelzinga/MF/MGT_99.Legend.md

 The distinction between Governance and Management is not relevant for a Profile.
 The Profile deems Management is holistic, all-encompassing, as discussed above.
 It is, however, important to recognise that some Ventures make such distinction.

 Management vs Leadership
 From a definition perspective, Management is sometimes seen solely as consisting of Planning, Organising and Controlling the Venture's Suppliers, Assets and Staff to accomplish the Goals, whereas Leadership refers to an individual's ability to direct, inspire, influence, motivate, and enable Staff to contribute toward those Goals.
 In short, the main difference between the two is that leadership is about influencing Staff to follow, while Management focuses on maintaining systems and processes.
-As can be seen from the POLC, Leading or leadership is a key aspect of Management and as such, Management and Leading are fundamentally intertwined in the Profile.
+As can be seen from the POLC, Leading or leadership is a key aspect of Management and as such, Management and Leading are thus fundamentally intertwined in the Profile.
 Note that one can be good in the POC of Management but not in the L, which makes a less effective Leader.
 Reversely, a good Leader may not be an efficient Manager.

 Management Level